 Ghostwriting has existed for centuries.
 Presidential speeches, bestselling memoirs, Harvard Business Review articles, LinkedIn posts from Fortune 500 CEOs: the vast majority of high-profile written content is produced with professional writing help.
 This is not a secret.
 It's an industry.

-The ideas, the expertise, the perspective — those are yours.
+The ideas, the expertise, the perspective: all of that is yours.
 A ghostwriter's job is to take what's in your head and put it on the page in a way that's clear, compelling, and sounds exactly like you.
 That's not dishonest.
 That's smart delegation.

 Myth #2: A ghostwriter can't capture my voice